Ashan-FCC/hq-php/README.md

 Create a php server with the public folder of the application as the document root. <br>
 <code> php -S localhost:8080 -t public </code>

+If using a different port number,  edit the field API_URL in the .env file.

 Open a browser and go to localhost:8080 and the payment form will be available.

-Here are some valid credit card numbers for testing.
+Here are some valid credit card numbers for testing in Braintree gateway.
+Braintree gateway will be automatically chosen when using the currencies HKD, SGD and THB.

 <table>
 <thead>